BranchMetrics/branch-deep-linking-public-api/README.md

 "$ipad_url"

 **alias** _optional_
 : Instead of our standard encoded short url, you can specify the alias of the link bnc.lt/alexaustin.
-Be careful, link aliases are immutable objects that cannot be deleted and are universal.
+Aliases are enforced to be unique per domain (bnc.lt, yourapp.com, etc).
+Be careful, link aliases are _unique_, immutable objects that cannot be deleted.

 NOTE: If you POST to the this endpoint with the same alias, and a matching set of other POST parameters to an existing aliased link, the original will be returned to you.